 The road to reach today’s conclusion has been bumpy, but at each stage your team has supported and guided us through the issues and we have reached a very satisfactory outcome to the benefit of customers, staff, all creditors and shareholders.

-Usually it is pressure.
+Usually it is pressure in the form of cash flow problems.
 Running a business is not an easy thing to do, being a director of a limited liability company, partner or member of a LLP can be a lonely place.

 You may be really good at running a business in the good times.
 But no one has trained you or your fellow managers for difficult times and nothing except experience prepares you for when the pressure starts to build.

 What kind of pressure can you face running a business?
-There are lots of pressures but the one that usually worries people most is simply cash flow pressure, or the lack of cash to be precise
+There are lots of pressures but the one that usually worries people the most is simply cash flow pressure, or the lack of cash to be precise.

 Perhaps the business is growing too fast for the capital it has available (capital just means cash availability) or it has too many costs or too many people for too little sales, so instead of making a profit it loses money and may begin to run out of cash.